brnkl/gps-monitor/readme.md

 You are free to copy and runs this code however you would like, however we recommend using a [Git submodule](https://git-scm.com/docs/git-submodule) to stay up to date.

+### Cloning

+Be sure you clone the submodules as well using `git clone --recurse-submodules -j8 https://github.com/brnkl/mangoh-gps-monitor`

+### Building

+Only tested on the WP85, so we have not included a Make recipe for other WP series chips yet.
+Using another chip?
+Submit a pull request or issue!

+* WP85: `make wp85`

 ### Bindings 👋

 To use this app, setup the required [Legato IPC bindings](http://legato.io/legato-docs/latest/basicIPC.html).